Understanding Loans at Ole Miss

 How to Apply:

-At The University of Mississippi, eligibility for student loans requires that students apply for financial aid using the Free Application for Federal Student Aid (FAFSA).
-Students and parents of dependent students must obtain a FAFSA PIN to complete the FAFSA.
+At The University of Mississippi, eligibility for Federal Student Loans requires that students apply for financial aid using the Free Application for Federal Student Aid (FAFSA).
+Students and parents of dependent students must create a Federal Student Aid (FSA) ID and password to complete the FAFSA.
+Students and Parents can create this account by visiting: FSA ID – create account.
+Please be sure to keep this information secure and handy when completing the FAFSA each year.
 Usually after about a week of completing the FAFSA, the student will receive a Student Aid Report (SAR) that will confirm the information that has been entered on the FAFSA, which is important to review for any errors.
 Once the application process is complete, the Office of Financial Aid sends each student a Financial Aid Award Notification.

 Students accept the loan(s) awarded online.
 When accepting loans online through MyOleMiss, students will be prompted to select a Federal Direct Loan Master Promissory Note (MPN), and complete the one-time online Federal Direct Loan Entrance Counseling.
 The Federal Direct Loan MPN is the method for all students to complete promissory notes for their Direct Loans.
 The initial MPN application may represent the one and only time you are required to complete an MPN.
 It is good for up to 10 years, granted you do not change schools, or go 12 months or longer without borrowing with that particular lender.